Make Extra Shredded Paper Work for You

 Check out my other post for more DIY fire starter ideas on the cheap: Five Frugal Ways to Make DIY Fire Starters!

 2. Use it as wood stove kindling.
-We add it as the base of the fire, held in place by ¼ of an egg carton or stuffed in a paper envelope.
+We add shredded paper with the base of the fire and hold it in place by using a fourth of an egg carton or stuffed in a paper envelope.
 Wood kindling is placed over it and lit.

 3. Make your own paper – video tutorial – Best done outside in warm weather!
 This is a fun and useful skill to have.
 It takes quite a bit of shredded paper, though, so start saving now.

 4. Create a Paper-Mache bowl or basket.
-Mix it with glue and water, make dough and form it in something you can use: a basket, lamp etc. There are even people who make jewelry out of it.
-See: Instructables – Make Your Own Glue
+Mix it with glue and water to make a dough and form it into something you can use: a basket, lamp etc. There are even people who make jewelry out of it.

-The shortness of the paper fibers makes it perfect for this use.
+See this Instructables post to make your own glue with the traditional ingredients of all-purpose white flour, sugar, water, and alum powder.
+The shortness of the shredded paper fibers makes it perfect for this use.